-Please contact our office for a free claim assessment regardless of whether the insurer accepts or denies liability to ensure you are not missing out on entitlements and to ensure you are following the procedure correctly.
-Alternatively, you might want to reach us after you suffered an injury and our experienced lawyers will walk you through the process.
+You can contact our office for a free claim assessment regardless of whether the insurer accepts or denies liability to ensure you are not missing out on entitlements and you are following the procedure correctly.

 What are the time limits?

 The time limit to lodge the Work Injury Claim Form and Certificate of Capacity is 6 months in NSW.